Carlos Bonell: London International Guitar Festival

 In 2004, he directed the Latin Quarter Guitar Festival in London in honour of Greg Smallman, the Australian guitar maker, who visited and lectured in England and Spain for the first time.
 2005 saw the first London International Guitar Festival, of which he was founder and artistic director.
 The festival presented events in five major concert venues.
 It included an 80th birthday tribute to Venezuelan guitarist Alirio Díaz.
 Performing artists included Alirio Díaz, John Williams (with whom Bonell played duets), Pavel Steidl in his London debut, Elisa Perez-Saponi, Patricia Rozario and others.
 The festival had two further editions under Carlos Bonell's direction in 2007 and 2008.

 In 2010, he devised and inaugurated the Transformations Music Series, presenting guitar-related concerts at London's Bolivar Hall.

 Queen and The Beatles

 In 2008, he recorded the album Queen Guitar Rhapsodies of new arrangements of music by the group Queen for solo guitar and symphony orchestra.
 His arrangement for solo guitar of "Love of my Life" was praised by Queen's Brian May.

-From 2006, he has been helping Sir Paul McCartney notate and record a concerto for guitar and orchestra.
+From 2006, he has been helping with the recording of a concerto for classical guitar and orchestra composed by Sir Paul McCartney.
 The work was featured in a June 2007 cover article by The New Yorker magazine.
 His CD album Magical Mystery Guitar Tour, released in 2012, is dedicated to the music of the Beatles in his own arrangements for solo guitar.
 It went to number one on the UK iTunes Classical charts, and a track from the album reached number four in the Singles' charts.